amitkulkarni1905/Assessing-Garment-Employees-Producitvity/README.md

 # Assessing-Garment-Employees-Producitvity

-Here the goal of the project is to find the different factors which impact the factory of Productivity
+Here the goal of the project is to find the different factors which impact the factor of Productivity

 So the endeavour was done using Multiple Linear Regression model